Burst buffer: Representative burst buffer architectures

 the individual compute node, so the aggregate burst buffer bandwidth grows linearly with the compute node count.
 This scalability benefit has been well-documented in recent literature.
 It also comes with the demand for a scalable metadata management strategy to maintain a global namespace for data distributed across all the burst buffers.
-In the remote shared burst buffer architecture, burst buffer storage resides on a fewer number of I/O nodes positioned between the compute nodes and the back-end storage systems.
+In the remote shared burst buffer architecture, burst buffer storage resides on a smaller number of I/O nodes positioned between the compute nodes and the back-end storage systems.
 Data movement between the compute nodes and burst buffer needs to go through the network.
 Placing burst buffer on the I/O nodes facilitates the independent development, deployment and maintenance of the burst buffer service.
 Hence, several well-known commercialized software products have been developed to manage this type of burst buffer, such as DataWarp and Infinite Memory Engine.
 As supercomputers are deployed with multiple heterogeneous burst buffer layers, such as NVRAM on the compute nodes, and SSDs on the dedicated I/O nodes, there is a need to transparently move data across multiple storage layers.